enaburekhan/Group-our-transactions/README.md

 - Factory Bot

 ### Watch The Live Version
-click on the link to watch the [live version]()
+click on the link to watch the [live version](https://enaburekhan-shoppinglist-app.herokuapp.com/)

 ## Extra feature added to the project
 - Click on the checkout button of the specific shopping_list.
 - Proceed with the payment.
-- After saving the payment the shopping_list will disappear from the list as shown in the demo
+- After saving the payment the shopping_list will disappear from the list.

 ## Author